marmelab/connect-four-reboot-admin/README.md

 make install
 ```

-Then, Copy the .env.sample file to create your development environment file .env: if you use default configs, you just have to put your supabase anon key.
+Then, copy the .env.sample file to create your development environment file .env.

 Now run: